KQM-git/HSRNews/readme.md

 To provide a better gaming experience, the Crew will constantly adapt and improve the game and fix known issues.

-### Known Issues

-■2023/12/01
+### Game Updates and Improvements Overview

+■2023/12/05

+- Fixes an issue where the background special effects will be abnormally displayed for Huohuo (Abundance: Wind)'s character portrait when she uses her Ultimate.

-- There is a known issue where in the "Stellar Shadowseeker" event, when the subject in frame is Pom-Pom, there is a chance that "No identifiable targets nearby" will be displayed, thus causing progress to be interrupted.
+- Fixes an issue in Stellar Shadowseeker where the subject in frame, Pom-Pom, may have a chance of being displayed as "Peppy" instead, leading to a "No identifiable targets nearby" error and interrupting the progress.
 If you encounter this issue, it can be resolved by restarting the game.

-### Game Updates and Improvements Overview
+- Fixes an issue where certain Adventure Missions cannot be continued under certain circumstances in the "Stellar Shadowseeker" event.

 ■2023/11/29